NavneelSinghal/HCLHackIITK/Round2/README.md

 # P2P Botnet Detection using Machine Learning
 In this round, we implemented p2p botnet traffic detection using machine learning techniques.
 ## Installation

+The tool was tested on Ubuntu and MacOS.
+Due to unavailability of windows machine we could not test the program there.
+The user is hence warned.

 1. The tool uses tshark (wireshark's packet dissector) as the parsing engine to read PCAP/PCAPNG files.
 Therefore you must have tshark installed.

 For Ubuntu -